ClickHouse/ClickHouse/docs/README.md

 * In English: https://clickhouse.yandex/docs/en/
 * In Russian: https://clickhouse.yandex/docs/ru/

-Infrastructure to build Markdown to documentation resides in [tools](tools) folder, it has it's own [README.md](tools/README.md) with more details.
+Infrastructure to build Markdown to documentation website resides in [tools](tools) folder, it has it's own [README.md](tools/README.md) with more details.

 # How to write content for ClickHouse documentation?